DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

 This module uses blended learning to introduce students to the most common quantitative and qualitative research designs and methodologies used in psychology.
 It also examines the ethical, data and research integrity principles that underpin psychological research.
 A strong emphasis is placed on developing and supporting core research skills such as literature searching and the use of library resources.
-This module also supports the development of transversal skills such as teamwork, communication, presentation and discussion skills.
+This module also supports the development of transversal skills such as teamwork and collaboration, and digital literacy skills.
 Students will be engaging in innovative activities to support the development of core research skills (e.g. workshops, design challenges) and applying these skills to the study of social behaviours.
 Group work in this module is integrated with related activities in core psychology modules in Year 1 Semester 1 (e.g. social and cognitive psychology).

 Learning Outcomes